takaya-imai/lnwallet-site/using-lightning-wallet.md

 ### [](#commit-transaction-fee)Commit transaction fee

-Sending each Lightning payment creates a valid Bitcoin transaction which is kept off-chain, in fact it never even leaves your device unless a forced channel closing happens.
+Sending each Lightning payment creates a valid Bitcoin transaction which is not broadcast to the network and is kept off-chain.
+In fact, it never even leaves your device unless a forced channel closing happens.
 This *commit transaction* must have an appropriate fee for Bitcoin network to accept it in a timely manner.

 As a consequence an actual amount available for spending in a payment channel will always be slightly less than the full amount as it always needs to contain enough funds for a current on-chain Bitcoin *commit transaction fee*.